unoplatform/uno/doc/articles/contributing/guidelines/creating-tests.md

 ## Which type of test should I create?

 The UI tests are in some sense the most powerful means of testing behavior, since they can simulate real user input and verify the state of the running app.
-However they're also typically more time-consuming to author, and take longer to run several orders of magnitude, which affects both your own personal development loop and also the running time of the CI build.
+However they're also typically more time-consuming to author, and take several orders of magnitude longer to run , which affects both your own personal development loop and also very importantly the running time of the CI build.
 Sometimes a UI test is a sledgehammer where you only need... some... smaller hammer.

 As a rule of thumb, if the behavior you're testing can be verified by a unit test (either in `Uno.UI.Tests` or `Uno.UI.RuntimeTests`), you should write a unit test.
 If you're fixing a bug that involves user interaction, multiple asynchronous UI operations, or can only be verified by examining the onscreen visual state, then create a UI test.